 2

-• Lowest rates include the auto debit discount1
+• Lowest rates include the auto debit discount

-• 4 months of free Chegg Study support2
+• 4 months of free Chegg Study support

 3